Long Island, New York Employment Discrimination

 Disability law requires employers to provide reasonable accommodations to employees with documented disabilities, and it prohibits an employer from using a person’s disability in making decisions about hiring, firing, promotion, or other workplace actions.

-Contact the Employment Discrimination Attorneys in our Long Island Offices for Assistance
+Contact the Employment Discrimination Lawyers in our Long Island Offices for Assistance

-If you have faced workplace discrimination on Long Island, or if you need help filing a claim under state or federal law, an experienced and aggressive Long Island employment discrimination attorneys can begin working with you on the claims process today.
+If you have faced workplace discrimination on Long Island, or if you need help filing a claim under state or federal law, an experienced and aggressive Long Island, New York employment discrimination lawyers can begin working with you on the claims process today.
 We can help you to determine whether you should file your claim under state or federal law, and we will represent your interests every step of the way.
 Contact Ricotta & Marks, P.C. for assistance with your case.
 You can reach us online or by calling 347-464-8694.